Self-Discipline is the Key to Success & Well-Being

 It means laying a brick every single day towards what you want to achieve.
 And then tomorrow another.
 Depending on what you are trying to build, you will have many days of laying bricks where the growing structure may look nothing like where you want to end up.
 But it’s not about this day or tomorrow.
 It’s about a day in the future when you’re standing atop all you’ve built.
 It’s about holding a picture in your mind and being willing to do what it takes to make it real.

 Life moves fast.
-Tracking and documenting any daily progress is a helpful tool.
+Tracking and documenting any daily progress can be a helpful tool.
 It gives you confidence and builds momentum in those days when the results may not yet be tangible.

 With technological advances, society overall has shifted to expect instant gratification.
 Today, we are a click away from virtually anything we want.
 It lends itself not at all to the concept of working towards anything really.
 If that button doesn’t deliver something immediately, we just move on to another button that will.